ReachFive/fake-smtp-server/README.md

 ## API

-Received mails are listed on `http://localhost:1080/api/emails by default, and looks like this:
+Received mails are listed on `http://localhost:1080/api/emails`, and looks like this:

 ```json
 [